 Where you really see the payoff is in the lower tiers.
 Intercontinental Hotel Group frequently puts a whole slew of properties on sale for only 5,000 points in their Priority Club program.
 Nice for a Holiday Inn Express, even better for a Crown Plaza or Intercontinental.
 I’ve taken advantage of this multiple times.

-I recently scored what felt like the deal of a lifetime though when I cashed in just 4,000 Starwood Preferred Guest points to stay at a brand new Element Hotel near the Miami airport.
+I recently scored what felt like the deal of a lifetime though when I cashed in just 4,000 Starwood Preferred Guest points (now Marriott Bonvoy points) to stay at a brand new Element Hotel near the Miami airport.
 I got a suite so nice I found myself thinking about where I’d put my stuff if I just moved in.
 It was a huge step up from any “extended stay” hotel I’d experienced in the past.
 It was comfortable, liveable, chic, and very well designed.

 Suites here have a full-sized fridge, most of what you’d need to cook in the kitchen, and lots of storage space off the foyer for your clothing.
 The comfy couch turns into a bed if you’re with a child or two and faces a big flat-screen TV mounted on the wall.
 The desk has an ergonomic chair so you can work for hours and be productive.